 Getting to the Serengeti National Park

 The Serengeti National Park is located in Northern Tanzania, right on the border with Kenya.
 In fact, the Serengeti National Park continues into Kenya, where it becomes the Masai Mara National Reserve.
-The huge area created by these parks, along with the Ngorongoro National Conservation Area that joins to the East of the Serengeti, make one of the largest wildlife conservation areas in the world.
+The huge area created by these parks, along with the Ngorongoro National Conservation Area that joins to the East of the Serengeti, makes one of the largest wildlife conservation areas in the world.

 If you are planning on a safari trip to Tanzania and Kenya, there are other parks that we would recommend in addition to the Serengeti and Masai Mara.
 The Ngorongoro Crater, which we wrote about previously, is one of the most unique wildlife areas in the world because it is an enclosed, protected wildlife sanctuary that is located in the crater of an extinct volcano.
-Wildlife in the crater doesn’t migrate because there is water in the crater year round, so it affords visitors some of the most predictable wildlife viewing experiences of any wildlife area in the world.
+Wildlife in the crater doesn’t migrate because there is water in the crater year-round, so it affords visitors some of the most predictable wildlife viewing experiences of any wildlife area in the world.

 In addition to the Ngorongoro Crater, the Lake Manyara National Park is a unique and incredible wildlife park because of its abundance of animals and its unique tree-climbing lions.
-It is a park that we visited during our trip and we absolutely loved.
-There are also the Tarangire, Arusha, and Mount Kilimanjaro National Parks in the area that are absolutely worth exploring.
+It is a park that we visited during our trip and we absolutely loved it.
+There are also the Tarangire, Arusha, and Mount Kilimanjaro National Parks in the area that is absolutely worth exploring.
 Depending on the length of your stay, you can combine many of these parks into a single safari vacation and get to see much of the beautiful wildlife areas in Tanzania and Kenya.